 It consists of six states (Kogi, Benue, Kwara, Niger, Nasarawa and Plateau), the Federal Capital Territory is also categorised as an entity under the zone.

 North West is the only region with seven states.
-It is also the most populated region in Nigeria according to the 2006 data from the National Population Census (NPC).
+It is also the most populated region in Nigeria according to 2006 data from the National Population Commission (NPC).

 Using land area as a parameter, the North-West zone is the third largest with 193,088km².
 The zone consists of Zamfara, Sokoto, Kebbi, Katsina, Kano, Kaduna, and Jigawa states.